AdRoll/baker/content/en/docs/Tutorials/basic.md

 This is it for this basic tutorial.
 You have learned:

-* how to create a simple Baker program to process a CSV dataset with minimal filtering and upload it to S3
+* how to create a simple Baker program to process a CSV dataset with minimal filtering and upload the results to S3
 * how to create the Baker TOML configuration file
 * how to execute the program and verify the result